evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

 ## Orbital period and Kepler's third law

 It takes about 365 days for the Earth to complete one full circle around the Sun.
-This time duration is also called the *orbital period*.
+This time is also called the *orbital period*.
 What happens to Earth's orbital period as it moves closer to the Sun?
 This question can be  answered by using Kepler third law [2, p.
 27] that states that closer planets have smaller orbital periods.
 Therefore, the increase in Sun's mass will result in shorter year on the Earth.
-Consequently, the Earth will also move faster, because it will have less time to complete the shorter orbital path.

 ## The Sun's luminosity

 The increase in Sun's mass also affects its brightness, or luminosity.
-This happens because larger Sun creates bigger gravitational pressure in its core, which increases the rate of fusion reaction that creates more light.
+This happens because larger mass creates bigger gravitational pressure in its core, which increases the rate of fusion reaction that creates more light.
 How much brighter the Sun becomes if Carl doubles its mass?
-It will be about eight times more bright, because the luminosity of a star similar to the Sun is roughly proportional to the cube of its mass [3] \(see Figure 2\).
+It will be about eight times brighter, because the luminosity of a star similar to the Sun is roughly proportional to the cube of its mass \(see Figure 2\)[3].

 <div class='isTextCentered'>
   <img class='isMax500PxWide' src='/image/blog/2016-09-03-big-sun-experiment/massive_sun_is_brighter.png' alt='More massive stars are much brighter'>